There is an eternal landscape, a geography of the soul; we search for its outlines all our lives.

 An internship is also a good way of work shadowing if you are not yet sure of which geography career path you which to pursue.

-Typical Organizations and Employers of Interns
+Typical Organizations that Employs Interns

 Here are some of the examples of places and organizations where one can look for practical intern opportunities in Nigeria.